h2r/ein/pickingobjects.md

 order: 2
 ---

-In your first thirty minutes with Ein, we will calibrate the wrist camera on one arm.
-Then we will train a model for an object, and pick it.
+In your third ten minutes with Ein, we will train a model for an object, and pick it.